MoserMichael/jscriptparse/README.md

 The tests are a small scripting language and interpreter for the scripting language.
 The parser/syntax tree is built [here](https://github.com/MoserMichael/jscriptparse/blob/main/scripty.js) the runtime for the interpeter is [here](https://github.com/MoserMichael/jscriptparse/blob/main/rt.js)

+(don't judge the scripting language too sharply, it is my new tinker toy, very much a work in progress)

 ## Documentation of the module

 See the [generated documentation](https://mosermichael.github.io/jscriptparse/out/index.html)